 Please try to avoid disrupting the class by arriving late and/or leaving early.
-Please switch off all cell phones and beepers if possible.
-In case of an urgent need to be reachable during a two hour class period (on-call EMT, critically ill loved one, etc.), please use silent/vibrate mode.
+Please switch off or silence all mobile devices if possible.
+In case of an urgent need to be reachable during 75 minutes of lecture (on-call EMT, critically ill loved one, etc.), please use silent/vibrate mode.